thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 Second, when you destroy the raider after it picks up the Habitat and lifts it into the air, the habitat, being a massive object in a planetary gravity field, should fall back to the ground.
 And actually, it does fall!
 Just not on purpose, and not because of gravity.
 And it then falls right through the ground and keeps falling forever, which really hurts the fidelity of the simulation.

 11.2.
-Before we fix the problem of the habitat not falling when it should, we have to fix the problem of the habitat falling when it shouldn't.
+Before we fix the problem of the habitat not falling when it should, we have to fix the problem of the habitat falling for the wrong reason.
 It's falling because of the constraint that the raider set on it when it picked it up isn't cleared when the raider is destroyed.
 That constraint basically moves the habitat to wherever the raider is and then moves it a little bit down from there.
 Now that the raider's been destroyed, the habitat can't copy the raider's position like before, and so it just keeps moving it down from wherever it currently is.

 To fix it, we need to modify the Killable property on the Raider entity so that it clears the constraint it added on the habitat when it dies.

-Open Raider.ts, locate the place in the constructor where the existing Killable property is being built, replace it with the following, and save:
+Open Raider.ts, locate the place in the constructor where the existing Killable property is being built, replace it with the following, adjust commas, and save:

 	Killable.fromIntegrityMaxAndDie
 	(
 		1, // integrityMax
 		(uwpe: UniverseWorldPlaceEntities) => // die
 		{
-			var raider = uwpe.entity;
+			var raider = uwpe.entity as Raider;
 			var habitatCaptured = raider.habitatCaptured;
 			if (habitatCaptured != null)
 			{
-				var constraints =
+				var constrainable =
-					habitatCaptured.constrainable().constraints;
+					Constrainable.of(habitatCaptured);
-				constraints.length = constraints.length - 1;
+				constrainable.constraintRemoveFinal();
 			}
 		}
 	)